 All the planning pages fit perfectly in a 1-inch binder and are organized with plastic pocket write-on tabbed dividers (just like I use in my coupon binder).

 I used the single pocket dividers but you can buy dividers with pockets on front and back if you want to increase your storage capacity.
-I also recycled dividers from other projects can use my favorite label maker to create the categories.
+You can also recycle dividers from other projects by using a drop of lemon essential oil to remove existing ink or my favorite label maker to create the categories.
 They look good as new!

 Your categories may be similar but you’ll want to customize them to fit your life and needs.
 In what areas of life do you need help staying organized?
 Make those areas your categories.